ess-dive-community/essdive-sample-id-metadata/README.md

 - [Sample metadata template](sampleTemplate.xls): Download spreadsheet template with standard fields to register samples for IGSNs.

 ## Updates in v1.0.0
-- This is the first release of the Sample ID and Metadata Reporting Format
+- This is the second release of the Sample ID and Metadata Reporting Format

 ## File formatting requirements